 How High-Growth Teams Fix ICP and Buyer Insight

-Winning teams treat ICPs and personas as dynamic assets, refreshed by real customer conversations, CRM data, win and loss feedback, and market signals.
+Winning teams treat ICPs and personas as dynamic assets, refreshed by real customer persona research that captures buyer conversations, CRM data, win and loss feedback, and market signals.
+Customer Intelligence means your ICPs, pains, and desired outcomes stay updated in real time instead of once a year.
+As buyer questions evolve, your targeting evolves with them.

 - Connect CRM, call recordings, tickets, and external sources into one research layer.